-In addition, file-based information may be periodically created using the data export scheduler.
-This data may be saved internally and / or send securely to a SFTP server.
+In addition, file based information can periodically be created using the data export scheduler.
+Such data can be stored internally and / or securely sent to a SFTP server.

-In general, recordings are done in endless mode.
-The oldest data will be deleted, as soon as the associated memory is used for more than 80%.
+The recording is performed in endless mode (oldest data will be deleted, as soon as the associated memory is used for more than 80%).